AllanCasado/allancasado/README.md

 All these experiences helped me to develop communication, understanding and managing people, resilience, emotional managment, colaboration and critical thinking.

-## Tools

-Data Science:
-* Python (pandas, numpy, sklearn, seaborn, POO)
-* Statistics
-* Machine Learning
-* Git and Virtual Environments
-* AWS (Athena, Sagemaker, S3)
-* Web Scraping
-* SQL

-In general, I have intermediary level in the above skills, I judge the necessary for starting generating value for companies through Data Science projects.

-Web development:
-* Javascript
-* NodeJS
-* HTML, CSS
-* MongoDB
-* API's

-I see tools as what they are: TOOLS.

-If necessary to learn and develop any other skill, I have the willingness and ability to do so.

 ## Data Science Portfolio

 #### Health Insurance Cross Sell